thosgood/this-weeks-finds/markdown/151-200/week189.md

 In the spring of 2001, the Livingston installation achieved first lock.

-Then, in a series of \"engineering runs\", both facilities identified and tried minimize all sources of noise.
+Then, in a series of "engineering runs", both facilities identified and tried minimize all sources of noise.
 For example: microseismic noise, caused mainly by ocean waves hitting distant shores.
-Thermal noise of various sorts, minimized by cooling things to 2 kelvin, hanging mirrors attached to fused quartz test masses on steel wires\... and many other clever tricks!
+Thermal noise of various sorts, minimized by cooling things to 2 kelvin, hanging mirrors attached to fused quartz test masses on steel wires... and many other clever tricks!
 Shot noise, meaning the uncertainty in the laser beam phase due to quantum mechanics.
 Radiation pressure noise, from the lasers pushing on the mirrors!
 Noise from residual gas in the evacuated